Clicky

 • Medical conditions of the same kind or class as or comparable to the others listed.

-• A terminal condition diagnosed by a physician other than the qualified physician issuing the physician certification.
+• A terminal condition is diagnosed by a physician other than the qualified physician issuing the physician certification.

 • Chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualifying medical condition and persists beyond the usual course of that qualifying medical condition.